Chinon, Loire Valley: tourism & sightseeing

 Visit Chinon (Loire Valley, France)

-Chinon is a town located between Angers and Tours in the Loire Valley.
-Although best known for its castle 'see separate feature for Chateau Chinon) the town itself has an interesting historical centre to visit while you are here.
+Chinon is a town located between Angers and Tours, on the Vienne river and in the Loire Valley.
+Although best known for its castle the town also has an interesting historical centre to visit while you are here.

 The Museum of Old Chinon in the old town is a good place to learn more about the history of the town.